renard/cidr/cidr.1.md

 # CONFIGURATION FILE

-The configuration consist of a `YAML` file with following keys.
+The configuration consist of a set of `YAML` files with following keys.

+## **include**

+A list of extra files to me included.
+Each item is a glob pattern.

+    include:
+      - cidr.d/*.yml

 ## **output-dir**